alfredagbayani22/alfredagbayani22.github.io/essays/using-ai.md

 ## What AI might be like in the future

 As far as AI is right now, it is not perfect as mentioned with the earlier points.
-However, when it comes to thinking about what AI might be like in the future, there's always the idea that it can advace thanks to humans being able to revise code within AI to make it learn better to the point where AI can replicate human knowledge, even though that point will most likely happen far from now.
+However, when it comes to thinking about what AI might be like in the future, there's always the idea that it can advance thanks to humans being able to revise code within AI to make it learn better to the point where AI can replicate human knowledge, even though that point will most likely happen far from now.
 There also might be challenges where an AI revolution might happen where AI might become rogue to the point where it will deem humans inferior to them and potentially start to cause harm, but as long as humans can control how AI is learning, that AI uprising event would probably not happen.

 ## Conclusion

-In a growing generation, AI become the new trend that everyone talks about thanks to how it can help them with their everyday tasks.
+In a growing generation, AI has become the new trend that everyone talks about thanks to how it can help them with their everyday tasks.
 AI is especially useful when it comes to learning new things, but as it stands today, it isn't perfect to the point where it has yet to fully replace human teachers in the education system.
 Despite this, it can still be proficient enough in helping students learn and solve problems especially when it involves coding.
 Eventually, as time goes on, AI will start to get smarter to the point where people can reliably use it to solve their problems as quick as possible with little to no error.

 DISCLAIMER: I did not use AI to write this essay.